TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/wall-power.md

 ```math
 {\rm L} = 10uH
 ```
-As Given C out and L from Datasheet.
+As Given Cout and L from Datasheet.

 Inductor Selection: